FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Background

 Traditionally time series forecasting tasks have been addressed with classic machine learning models, such as the ARIMA model~\cite{box2015time}, which to this day presents a strong baseline in some cases.

-The successes of the transformer architecture in the NLP domain have inspired researchers to apply them to time series data, yet vanilla transformers were outperformed by simpler architectures~\cite{Zeng2022May}.
-Combining several timesteps to patches~\cite{nie2023a}, or performing the self-attention alternatingly along the time and the feature dimension~\cite{liu2024itransformer}, improved their performance over classic baselines for some datasets.
+The successes of the transformer architecture in the NLP domain inspired researchers to apply them to time series data~\cite{TimesFM}.
+Despite high performance, these models are typically large and require large datasets and training tricks.
+Vanilla transformers were outperformed by simpler architectures~\cite{Zeng2022May}.
+Combining several timesteps to patches~\cite{nie2023a}, or alternating self-attention along the time and the feature dimension~\cite{liu2024itransformer}, improved their performance over classic baselines for some datasets.
 However, they still struggle on certain datasets and suffer from a high computational cost.
 This has inspired researchers to develop simpler approaches, solely based on multi-layer perceptrons (MLPs), that outperform transformers with a smaller computational footprint~\cite{chen2023tsmixer, Ekambaram2023}.

 Recently, State Space Models have emerged as another viable alternative.
 SSMs have a long history in control theory, are successfully applied to NLP tasks, and slowly make their way into other domains as well~\cite{Liu2024May, Rahman2024Oct, WANG2025129178}.
 In contrast to the transformer- and MLP-based architectures, SSMs are stateful models more similar to the classic recurrent neural networks (RNNs), which in the past also served as strong baselines in time series tasks~\cite{9005997, Che2018Apr}.
-Researchers have developed several SSM variants for NLP tasks, such as S4~\cite{gu2022efficiently}, S5~\cite{smith2023simplified}, S6~\cite{gu2023mamba} or Mamba2~\cite{Dao2024}, which successively enhanced the model's capabilities and performance.
-A main advantage of SSMs over RNNs is that while the state update in conventional RNNs, such as LSTMs or GRUs, contains nonlinearities, the state update of SSMs block is linear, and only the output of the SSM contains a nonlinear activation.
-Thus, SSMs can be parallelized, which leads to a reduced time complexity compared to sequential RNNs.
+Researchers have developed several SSM variants for NLP tasks, such as S4~\cite{gu2022efficiently}, S5~\cite{smith2023simplified}, S6~\cite{gu2023mamba} or Mamba2~\cite{Dao2024}, which successively enhanced capabilities and performance.
+A main advantage of SSMs over RNNs is that while the state update in conventional RNNs, such as LSTMs or GRUs, contains nonlinearities, the state update of SSMs is linear, and only the output of the SSM contains a nonlinear activation.
+Thus, SSMs can be parallelized, which leads to a reduced runtime compared to sequential RNNs.

 Lastly, TiRex~\cite{auertirex}, a stateful model based on xLSTMs~\cite{Beck2024May}, has emerged and became state-of-the-art in several benchmarks.
 In addition, it introduced a capability to deal with various forecasting lengths by applying a novel Multi-Patch-Inference (MPI) process.